awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.md

 ## Temporary storage limits for Aurora PostgreSQL<a name="AuroraPostgreSQL.Managing.TempStorage"></a>

 Aurora PostgreSQL stores tables and indexes in the Aurora storage subsystem\.
 Aurora PostgreSQL uses separate temporary storage for non\-persistent temporary files\.
-This includes files that are used for such purposes as sorting large datasets during query processing or for index build operations\.
-For more about storage, see [Amazon Aurora storage and reliability](Aurora.Overview.StorageReliability.md)\.
+This includes files that are used for such purposes as sorting large data sets during query processing or for index build operations\.
+These local storage volumes are backed by Amazon Elastic Block Store and can be extended\.
+For more information about storage, see [Amazon Aurora storage and reliability](Aurora.Overview.StorageReliability.md)\.

 The following table shows the maximum amount of temporary storage available for each Aurora PostgreSQL DB instance class\.